matei-tm/f-orm-m8-sqlite/src/README.md

 ### HealthEntry - A DbAccountRelatedEntity implementation

-We added a HealthEntry model that implements DbAccountRelatedEntity.
+To demonstrate how to use a model that is dependent to UserAccount, we added HealthEntry model that implements DbAccountRelatedEntity.
+The model detain a composite unique constraint based on accountId and description.

 ![usecase002](https://github.com/matei-tm/flutter-sqlite-m8-generator/blob/master/example/docs/usecase002-320.gif)